DOI-ONRR/doi-extractives-data/_how-it-works/lwcf.md

 {% include selector.html %}

-The [Land and Water Conservation Fund](https://www.nps.gov/subjects/lwcf/index.htm) provides competitive grants to states for local preservation and recreation projects, along with a federal portion to acquire lands and waters for public recreation or cultural preservation.
+The [Land and Water Conservation Fund](https://www.nps.gov/subjects/lwcf/index.htm) provides competitive grants to states for local preservation and recreation projects, along with a federal portion to acquire lands and waters for public recreation or cultural resource preservation.

 ## Funding priorities
-The LWCF funds landscape conservation, outdoor recreation, and the needs of local communities, including:
+Depending on the agency or program, the LWCF supports:

-- access to outdoors
+- increased access to state and locally owned outdoor recreation opportunities
-- national trails
+- creation or expansion of national trails, parks, and forests
-- working lands (e.g. private working farms, forests, and ranches)
+- preservation of working lands (e.g. private farms, forests, and ranches)
-- historic or cultural sites
+- preservation of historic or cultural sites
-- urban parks
+- development or rehabilitation of urban parks
-- wildlife habitat
+- conservation of wildlife habitat

 ## Authorization and funding
 {% include update-flag.html date="10/9/18" %}

 The LWCF was {{ "authorized" | term: "authorization" }} through September 30, 2018.
 Congress did not reauthorize the fund before the end of the 2018 fiscal year.
-As a result, the Land and Water Conservation Fund authorization expired on October 1, 2018.
-The LWCF is not eligible to receive disbursements unless Congress reauthorizes it.
+As a result, the requirement that a portion of offshore oil and gas revenues be deposited into the LWCF expired on October 1, 2018.
+The LWCF is not eligible to receive those disbursements unless Congress reauthorizes it.
+Congress may continue to appropriate revenues for LWCF-supported programs, if it so chooses.

 Lawmakers have [introduced bills in both the House and the Senate](https://www.congress.gov/search?q=%7B%22congress%22%3A%22115%22%2C%22source%22%3A%22legislation%22%2C%22search%22%3A%22%5C%22land%20and%20water%20conservation%20fund%5C%22%22%7D&searchResultViewType=expanded) to permanently authorize the fund.

 ### Annual funding
-The fund doesn't receive any tax revenue, but is instead funded largely by offshore oil and gas revenue. {{ "ONRR" | term }} disburses that revenue to the fund each year.
+The fund doesn't receive any tax revenue, but is instead funded largely by offshore oil and gas revenue.
+When authorized, {{ "ONRR" | term }} disburses that revenue to the fund each year.

-The LWCF is authorized to receive and distribute $900 million each year, but the fund is subject to congressional budget appropriations.
-Actual annual appropriations to the fund have met the authorized threshold only twice (1998, 2001), while appropriations have been limited to between $255 million and $450 million since 2008.
+Until it expired, the LWCF was authorized to receive and distribute up to $900 million each year, but the fund is subject to congressional budget appropriations.
+Actual annual appropriations to the fund met the authorized threshold only twice (1998, 2001), while annual appropriations have been limited to between $255 million and $450 million since 2008.

 ## Distribution of funds
 Most of the funds from the LWCF are distributed to support two general purposes: